What do we know?

 Be approved by the Revenue Service under section 150 or 157A of the Income Tax (Guernsey) Law, 1975

-Single member RATS will be eligible if their use is agreed by the employer and employee
+Single member RATS may be eligible if their use is agreed by the employer and employee

 Be regulated by the Guernsey Financial Services Commission

-If you or your employer is already contributing to an occupational pension at or above the relevant contribution rates, it is likely that this arrangement can continue as a “Qualifying Scheme”.
+If you or your employer is already contributing to an occupational pension at or above the relevant contribution rates, it is possible that this arrangement can continue as a “Qualifying Scheme”.

 Which of our Employees are eligible to join?

-Every employee paying Social Security contributions should be included.
-This means that all employees resident in Guernsey who are aged between 16 and their State Pension Age.
+Every employee earning above the lower level for Social Security contributions should be included.
+This means that all employees resident in Guernsey and Alderney who are aged between 16 and their State Pension Age.
 There will be no requirement for self-employed individuals to enrol.